taocpp/PEGTL/doc/Inputs-and-Parsing.md

 More advanced use cases might also pass a control class to the parsing run, or use other functions to drive the parsing run.

-The following incomplete code shows the general outline of performaing a parsing run.
+The following incomplete code shows the general outline of performing a parsing run.

 ```c++
 using namespace tao::pegtl;